gregorriegler/seamer/README.md

 And that's it. you may now refactor the code using this test as a feedback tool.

-Another way to verify the Seam without a JUnit TestCase is to run the following code.
+Another way to verify the Seam without a JUnit TestCase is to run the following code:
 ```java
 Seamer.load("MySeam", ClassCapturingTheSeam.class).verify();
 ```